Multi-SpacePhish: Extending the Evasion-space of Adversarial Attacks against Phishing Website Detectors using Machine Learning: The Evasion-space of Adversarial Attacks against ML-PWD

 \textbf{Explanation.} Any attacker is able to craft WsP by manipulating their own phishing webpages (to some degree).
 In contrast, \textit{reliably} realizing PsP and MsP can only be done by assuming an attacker that can manipulate the corresponding space (i.e., either the preprocessing- or the ML-space).
 Achieving this in practice presents a high barrier of entry---but \textit{it is not impossible}.
 For instance, consider the case of an attacker who has compromised a given device integrating a client-side ML-PWD: such attacker can interfere with any of the ML-PWD operations---especially if it is open-source (e.g.,~\cite{hr2020development}).
 Of course, realizing PsP or MsP if the ML-PWD is deployed in an organization-wide intrusion detection system is harder, but not unfeasible (as pointed out by~\cite{apruzzese2021modeling}).

-\takeaway{Our formalization validates all evasion attacks against ML-PWD previously evaluated through perturbations in any internal `space' of the ML-PWD.
-This requires to \textit{change the attacker's assumptions}, implicitly increasing the cost of the attack.}
+\takeaway{Our formalization validates all evasion attacks previously evaluated through perturbations in any internal `space' of the ML-PWD.
+This requires to \textit{revise the attacker's capabilities}, implicitly increasing the cost of the attack.}

 \textbf{Consequences.} Simply put, we \textit{restore} the value (partially `lost' after the publication of~\cite{Pierazzi:Intriguing}) of the evaluations performed by prior work (§\ref{sec:related}).
 By assuming that the considered attacker can access a given space of the ML-PWD (either for PsP or MsP), then there is no risk of falling into the ``inverse mapping problem''---because it is a constraint that such attacker is not subject to.
 Such different assumptions, however, implicitly raise the cost of the corresponding attack.
 For example.
 Corona et al.~\cite{Corona:Deltaphish} craft perturbations in the ML-space: according to~\cite{Pierazzi:Intriguing}, the resulting perturbations are, hence, unreliable.
 However, by assuming that the attacker \textit{can manipulate the ML-space}, then such adversarial examples (deemed unreliable by~\cite{Pierazzi:Intriguing}) would become realistic (thanks to our contribution).